gridonic/statamic-redirects/DOCUMENTATION.md

 `/news/{any}` will match and redirect `/news/any/following/url/segment` to the configured target.

-> Note that the order of the redirects matter if you use parameters, as multiple route definitions might match the current request's URL.
+> Note that the order of the redirects matter if you use parameters, as multiple route definitions might match the request's URL.
 You can reorder manual redirects in the control panel.

 ## Auto Redirects

 The module listens to various events to detect changed URLs of content and to redirect ols URLs to the new ones.

-* Updated URLs when changing slugs
+* Updated URLs when changing slugs.
-* Updated URLs due to moving pages in the page tree
+* Updated URLs due to moving pages in the page tree.

 In case of pages, the module recursively creates redirects for children.